locationtech/geogig/docs/_sources/repo/partialcloning.txt

 - In general, a sparse clone can act as a normal parent repository, and be cloned, whether fully and sparsely.
 It will behave with those cloned repositories like any other regular repository.
 - A full clone can do anything that its original remote repository can do, since it contains exactly the same data.
 That means that a full regular clone can also interact with all the clones of the original repository in the same way the original repository does.
 Sparse and shallow clones are not exactly like the original repository, but a regular clone is, literally, a clone of it, so it can replace the original repository in any situation.
 - An exception to the above is the case of a full clone of a sparse clone.
 Although the clone contains exactly the same data as the original sparse clone, it does not contain the mappings.
 That means that it cannot synchronize with a parent repository in the same way as the original sparse clone does.
 For instance, 6 is a regular clone of 2, but, unlike 2, cannot synchronize with 0.
 The only possible synchronization is between 6 and 2, which needs no mapping at all, since both repositories contain the same data.
 - Regular clones can synchronize with their remote repository without limitations, and parent repositories can do the same with all their regular clones.
 That is true if the original repository is a regular one (for instance, 3 being a full clone of 0) or a sparse one (for instance, 6 being a full clone of 2, which is itself sparse, as it was mentioned in the previous point)
 - Sparse clones can synchronize with their remote repositories.
 However, the remote repository cannot synchronize with a sparse clone of itself.
 This is because the original repository doesn't have the history mappings (they are created by the cloned repository), so it will understand a sparse clone as a different repo.
 No information is kept in a repository about other repositories cloned from it, so it is not aware of sparse clones and the relationship between sparse commits and original commits.
 All operations between a repository and a sparse clone created from it have to be run from the sparse clone, which is the only one that contains the additional information needed to correctly synchronize both original and sparse history.
 - Sparse clones cannot synchronize between them, as it was explained before.
 - In most cases, a sparse clone cannot interact with a regular clone of its parent remote repository. for instance, in the diagram above, 7 can not pull and push from 4.
 This would be possible only if no additional history had been added in 4.
 Repository number 4 has to be identical to repository 6 when it was cloned into 7.
-Otherwise, althought they were both cloned from the same repository (2), they would be different and the sparse clone will not have mapping information for the new commits introduced in 4.
+Otherwise, although they were both cloned from the same repository (2), they would be different and the sparse clone will not have mapping information for the new commits introduced in 4.
 Since this situation might work in a very limited context, and is likely to cause conflicting situations in most others, it is not recommended, and a sparse clone should be considered as not able to synchronize with regular clones or its parent repository, but just with the parent repository itself.

 Shallow clones are less limited than sparse clones, and they do not involve the same complexity, since they do not rewrite the history and use the original commits instead, like a regular clone does.
 Basically, you can create shallow clones of both regular and sparse repositories, and they will behave like regular clones of those repositories.
 That means that you will have the same types of interaction that are shown in the figure above for the case of regular clones.